TRIGGER WARNING: This article contains topics such as sexual violence and rape.

 I talked about my story with my friends, boyfriend, a professional, and even people who are not close to me but were open to it.

-Take in mind though, we are different.
+Keep in mind though, that we are all different.
 According to the latest studies, one can also find healing without sharing the trauma with others.

 Let go of perfection.

 Even if healing seems to be there, there might be days when the flashback will reoccur.
 I’m not afraid of those potential occasions anymore.
 I let go of perfection and learned to embrace my imperfect, slightly damaged, vulnerable, but totally authentic self.
-We’re not perfect, you know—none of us.
+We’re not perfect, you know—none of us is.